 All rental properties must include access to basic utilities such as water, electricity or gas.
-The landlord maintains the structures of existing services – for example wiring and pipes.
-They are responsible for maintaining any service or infrastructure provided as part of the tenancy agreement.
+The landlord maintains the structures of existing services, for example wiring and pipes.
+They're responsible for maintaining any service or infrastructure provided as part of the tenancy agreement.
 Make sure any exclusions are written in the agreement.

-The tenant must remove any connections they have added and return the property to a reasonable state.
-This is unless the landlord agrees that the connections can stay – make sure any agreement about what happens at the end of the tenancy is in writing.
+The tenant must remove any connections they have added and return the property to a reasonable state, unless the landlord agrees that the connections can stay.
+Any agreement should be in writing.

 Electricity and gas